 - Ads will appear on your site without an upgrade, and you won’t profit from them.

-- Selling ads on your site is not permitted.
+- Selling ads on your site is not permitted unless you upgrade to the Premium plan.

 - A custom domain name requires a plan upgrade, or you will be forced to use a default domain like myawesomesite.wordpress.com.